Transcranial Electrical Stimulation for Chronic Post-Mastectomy Pain Syndrome: Analgesic Effect and Changes in Cortisol and β-Endorphin Levels

 Abstract

-BACKGROUND: Chronic postmastectomy pain syndrome (СPPS) occurs in 20–50% of patients and significantly reduces quality of life.
-Venlafaxine is used in complex rehabilitation protocols, but its effectiveness may be limited by side effects.
-Transcranial electrical stimulation (TES) is considered a potential non-pharmacological alternative.
+BACKGROUND: Chronic post-mastectomy pain syndrome (CPMPS) affects 20%–50% of patients and significantly impairs quality of life.
+Venlafaxine is commonly used as part of comprehensive rehabilitation; however, side effects limit its efficacy.
+Transcranial electrical stimulation (TES) is being considered as a potential alternative.

-AIM: To evaluate the effectiveness of transcranial electrical stimulation used as an alternative to venlafaxine within the recommended complex rehabilitation algorithm in achieving pain relief and normalizing plasma cortisol and β-endorphin levels in patients with СPPS.
+AIM: The work aimed to assess the efficacy of transcranial electrical stimulation as an alternative to venlafaxine in reducing pain and improving plasma cortisol and β-endorphin levels in patients with CPMPS within the recommended comprehensive rehabilitation algorithm.

-MATERIALS AND METHODS: The study included 90 outpatients with СPPS, randomized into two groups: the main group (n = 45), which received TES instead of venlafaxine within the recommended rehabilitation protocol, and the comparison group (n = 45), which received the standard algorithm including venlafaxine.
-Effectiveness was assessed on day 56 using the visual analog scale (VAS) and plasma levels of cortisol and β-endorphin.
-The control group included 80 patients without СPPS.
+MATERIALS AND METHODS: The study included 90 outpatients with CPMPS randomized into two groups: the treatment group (n=45), in which TES was used instead of venlafaxine within the recommended comprehensive rehabilitation algorithm, and the comparison group (n=45), which received the recommended algorithm.
+Efficacy was assessed after 56 days using visual analog scale pain scores and plasma cortisol and β-endorphin levels.
+The control group included 80 individuals without CPMPS.

-RESULTS: After 56 days of rehabilitation, statistically significant differences were observed between the study groups in the proportion of patients achieving complete pain relief (p = 0,-17), as well as in cortisol (p = 0,001) and β-endorphin levels (p < 0,001).
+RESULTS: After 56 days of comprehensive rehabilitation, significant intergroup differences were found in the number of patients who achieved complete pain relief (p=0.017), as well as in cortisol levels (p = 0.001) and β-endorphin levels (p < 0.001).

-CONCLUSION: The results suggest that TES can be considered an effective and safe alternative to antidepressant pharmacotherapy within complex rehabilitation programs for patients with СPPS.
+CONCLUSIONS: The findings support the use of TES as an effective and safe alternative to antidepressant pharmacotherapy in the comprehensive rehabilitation of patients with CPMPS.

 Full Text